-David Ertl has made an ebook about indoor cycling training that could provide you with tips and tricks for your indoor training sessions.
+David Ertl has made an ebook about indoor cycling training to provide you with tips and tricks for your indoor training sessions.
 Ertl is a USA Cycling Level 1 certified coach.
 This is the highest level of education as a coach offered by USA cycling.

-Now let’s take a closer look on what Ertl has written about.
+Now let’s take a closer look at what Ertl has written about.

 The ebook starts talking about the differences between indoor and outdoor training.
 Indoor training is not enough if you want to be a strong cyclist.

-Ertl doesn’t try to hide this fact, though he illustrates the situations where indoor training can be helpful/adviceable.
-I think that is a fair presentation of the benefits and limitations with indoor training.
+Ertl doesn’t try to hide this fact, though he illustrates the situations where indoor training can be helpful/adviseable.
+I think that is a fair presentation of the benefits and limitations of indoor training.

 The following chapter looks at different ways to train indoor cycling (spinning, ergometer bike, rollers etc.)

-Most cyclists are probably already able to train at least one place indoor, but for inspiration you can read about different alternatives to your preferred indoor training solution.
-This chapter is not the most interesting, but I think it’s mandatory chapter in an ebook about basic principles for indoor cycling training.
+Most cyclists are probably already able to train at least one place indoors, but for inspiration, you can read about different alternatives to your preferred indoor training solution.
+This chapter is not the most interesting, but I think it’s a mandatory chapter in an ebook about basic principles for indoor cycling training.

 50 Different Indoor Training Workouts

-After reading the first basic chapters, you will probably find the section about workouts much more interesting.
-There are 50 different workouts that are made specifically for indoor training.
+After reading the first introductory chapters, you will probably find the section about workouts much more enjoyable.
+Fifty different workouts are done specifically for indoor training.

-I think there are several great programs that can be completed within 1hour of effective training.
+I think several great programs can be completed within 1hour of effective training.
 I like that.
-The workouts are themed so you can pick exactly the workout you are looking for.
+The workouts are themed, so you can pick precisely the activity you are looking for.

-E.g. If you want to do threshold intervals, just pick one of the threshold workouts and you will have a great and time effective training session.
+E.g. If you want to do threshold intervals, pick one of the threshold workouts, and you will have a great and time-effective training session.

-Cons: It’s seems a bit odd to recommend a submaximal test (for healthy reasons) when 2 of the 6 training zones are performed above this training intensity.
+Cons: It seems a bit odd to recommend a submaximal test (for healthy reasons) when 2 of the six training zones are performed above this training intensity.
 The layout could be more user friendly.
 I would have preferred some graphic illustrations for the workouts.

 Conclusion: This ebook is a cheap way to get some inspiration for your indoor workouts.
-The workouts are themed so you can pick exactly the workout you are looking for.
+The workouts are themed, so you can pick precisely the workout you are looking for.
 Click here to buy Indoor Training for Cyclists now.